carpit680/openbot-docs/docs/01-Giraffe/01-Assembly/Servo-Less Leader/03-Prechecks.md

   - Putty Knife

 - **Setup and Printing Process:**
-  1. Calibrate the printer and level the print bed following your printer’s specific instructions.
+  1. Calibrate the printer and level the print bed following your printer's specific instructions.
   2. Clean the print bed, removing any dust or grease.
 If you use water or other cleaning agents, ensure the bed is fully dry.
   3. Apply a thin, even layer of glue to the print area.
 Avoid uneven application or clumps.
   4. Load the printer filament according to the printer's guidelines.